|Preview host||Hello! |

-I love my garden, created over the past 15 years from the corner of a field.
-In the wildlife pond, there are lots of tadpoles and a couple of newts! |
+I love my garden, created over the past 18 years from the corner of a field.

 The village, set in open countryside, is one long row of houses on a hillside, left when the colliery and housing were demolished in the 1960's.

-On the site of the old colliery have a neighbourhood nature reserve and a Durham Wildlife Reserve towards the head of the valley.
+We have a neighbourhood nature reserve and a Durham Wildlife Reserve towards the head of the valley.
 We're a few miles from Weardale, Durham City and 15 miles from Newcastle/Gateshead.

-|We live in a very old farmhouse on the Somerset Levels.
-We are trying to refurbish the property and establish a vegetable garden, plus restore an old orchard.
-We have 3 -4 acres.
-We now have 4 alpacas, 6 chickens,1 cat and 3 ducks. ||View |
+|Preview host||We live in a very old farmhouse on the Somerset Levels.
+We are refurbishing the property and outbuildings, constructing barns and establishing a vegetable garden, plus restore an old orchard and look after the animals.
+We have 4 acres.
+We now have 5 alpacas, 2 chickens (usually more), 3 sheep (seasonal),1 dog. |

-|We are a family living in a 230 year old home in the country in the West of Ireland.
+|Preview host||We are a family living in a 230 year old home in the country in the West of Northern Ireland.
 We are 1.5km from the village of Kesh in County Fermanagh. |

-2 outdoor cats, 2 dogs, hens, sheep.
+2 outdoor cats, 2 dogs, hens, 5 Jacob sheep.

 We advise wwoofers to have insurance.